-The Company typically grants equity awards annually at its regularly scheduled first quarter meeting of the Compensation Committee of the Board of Directors.
+The Company typically grants equity awards annually at its regularly scheduled first quarter meeting of the Board of Directors based on their recommendation from the Compensation Committee.

 Stock Options

 Stock options generally vest ratably over four years.
 Weighted average option fair values and assumptions for the periods specified are disclosed below.
 The fair value of each option grant was estimated on the date of the grant using the Binomial lattice option pricing model.